aswathylofyraj/Retail-to-Revenue-Analysis/README.md

 4. Average age group of individuals working in Government and Non-Government sectors.
 5. Average number of working hours for males and females in Government and Non-Government jobs.

-The SQL queries can be found in the `queries.sql` file, and the results are provided in `query_results.txt`.
+The SQL queries can be found in the `1.sql` to '13.sql' files where you can see the queries i performed to make valuable insights, also these queries i combined it to a single file are provided in `Income insights`.

 ## How to Run